anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 It is requested of the IANA that all registrations be forwarded to regext@ietf.org or its successor.

+Extensions MUST be documented in a stable, non-changing, and readily available reference, in sufficient detail that interoperability between independent implementations is possible, and MUST NOT be denoted as a "work in progress" or similar description.

 ### Expert Review

 The RDAP Extensions Registry should have as a minimum three expert reviewers